BrandonLWhite/pipx-install-action/README.md

 [pothepoet](https://github.com/nat-n/poethepoet).

-`pipx-install` aims to fill that gap by providing Python developers an easy and familiar way to specify tooling prequisites needed to perform CI/CD operations on a Python project.
+`pipx-install` aims to fill that gap by providing Python developers an easy and familiar way to specify tooling prerequisites needed to perform CI/CD operations on a Python project.

 ## Basic Usage